Understanding Non-Point Water Pollution: A Complex Environmental Issue

 Characteristics Values

-Definition Any source of pollution that does not meet the point source definition under the Clean Water Act
+Definition Any source of water pollution that does not meet the legal definition of "point source" in section 502(14) of the Clean Water Act

 shunwaste